 Both the TLAC standard and the RTS may be subject to change and further implementation.
 On 23 November 2016, the European Commission announced the EU Banking Reform Proposals which, amongst others, intend to implement TLAC and clarify its interaction with MREL.
-However, the EU Banking Reform Proposals are to be considered by the European Parliament and the Council of the European Union and therefore remain subject to change.
+However, the EU Banking Reform Proposals remain subject to formal adoption by the EU Parliament and EU Council, which is expected to occur during 2019.
 As a result, it is not possible to give any assurances as to the ultimate scope, nature, timing and of any resulting obligations, or the impact that they will have on the Issuer once implemented, including the amount of currently outstanding instruments qualifying as MREL going forward.
 If the EU Banking Reform Proposals are implemented without transitory provisions however, it is possible that the Issuer may have to issue a significant amount of additional MREL eligible liabilities in order to meet the new requirements within the required timeframes.
 If the Issuer were to experience difficulties in raising MREL eligible liabilities, it may have to reduce its lending or investments in other operations which would have a material adverse effect on the Issuer's business, financial position and results of operations.